Nancy Mace: 2017 special

 On September 18, 2017, Mace filed as a Republican to run in a special election for the South Carolina State House District 99 seat being vacated by Jimmy Merrill, who resigned earlier that month after an indictment and plea deal for several ethics violations.
 She received 49.5% of the vote in the November 14 Republican primary, 13 votes short of winning the nomination outright.
 She defeated the second-place finisher, Mount Pleasant town councilman Mark Smith, in the November 28 runoff, 63–37%.

-Mace defeated Democrat Cindy Boatwright in the January 16, 2018, general election, 2,066 votes to 1,587 (57–43%).
+Mace defeated Democrat Cindy Boatwright in the January 16, 2018, general election, with 2,066 votes to 1,587 (57–43%).
 She took office on January 23, 2018.

 2018

-Mace defeated the Democratic nominee, Mount Pleasant resident Jen Gibson, in the November 6, 2018 general election.
+Mace defeated the Democratic nominee, Mount Pleasant resident Jen Gibson, in the November 6, 2018, general election.

 Tenure

 In 2019, Mace successfully advocated for the inclusion of exceptions for rape and incest in a bill for a six-week abortion ban that passed the South Carolina state house.
 In a speech on the state house floor, Mace revealed that she had been raped at age 16.
-She has said she opposes abortion but does not believe the government has the right to tell a victim of rape or incest they do not have the right to an abortion.
+She has said she opposes abortion but does not believe the government has the right to deny the procedure to a victim of rape or incest.

 Mace co-sponsored a bill to oppose offshore drilling off South Carolina's coast.
 She opposed President Donald Trump's plan to offer oil drilling leases off South Carolina beaches.

 The Conservation Voters of South Carolina gave Mace a 100% Lifetime rating for her voting record against offshore drilling and seismic testing.
 The South Carolina Club for Growth gave Mace its 2019 Tax Payer Hero Award.

-In May 2020, Governor Henry McMaster signed Mace's prison reform bill, which ends the shackling of pregnant mothers in prison, into law.
+In May 2020, Governor Henry McMaster signed into law Mace's prison reform bill, which ends the shackling of pregnant women in prison.